PDFpen 9 Improves Markup, Tables of Contents, and More

 Those working with legal and scholarly PDFs will appreciate that you can now select a passage of text and number its lines.
 Lacking from this feature, however, is the option to set a starting line number or to number, say, only every fifth line to avoid cluttering up the page.

-PDFs with tables of contents become even more navigable in version 9.
+PDFs with tables of contents become even more navigable in PDFpen 9.
 A contextual menu gives you greater control over how a PDF’s table of contents is displayed, and, as you page through a document, the list now presents a blue indicator in the sidebar to show where you are.
 As with annotations, if you would like a list of what’s in a table of contents, you can select entries and copy them as text.

 Among the many other additional features, a number stand out:

-A new hand tool to the PDFpen toolbar enables you to drag the currently displayed page around in the app’s window.
+A new hand tool in the PDFpen toolbar enables you to drag the currently displayed page around in the app’s window.
 Zoom keypresses let you both drag and zoom your way around your document simultaneously.

 New image export formats let you export a PDF as a series of JPEG, PNG, or TIFF images in various resolutions.